Navigator objectSupport in all current engines.

 Returns the plugin library's filename, if applicable on the current platform.

-Returns the number of MIME types, represented by MimeType
+lengthReturns the number of MIME types, represented by MimeType objects, supported by the plugin.

-(index)Returns the specified MimeType
+item(index)Returns the specified MimeType object.

-object for the given MIME type.
+item(name)Returns the MimeType object for the given MIME type.

 type